Hinduism in Poland: Hindu organisations in Poland

 There are around thirteen Hindu religious movements in Poland.
 Some of the important organisations are ISKCON, Chaitanya Mission, Satya Sai Baba movement (though it is partially Hindu), Brahma kumaris, Sivananda Yoga, Radha Govind Society of Poland, and Sahaja Yoga, Swadhyay Parivar.

 The Bhakti Marga Foundation led by Swami Vishwananda established its first Polish temple in Warsaw in 2009.

 ISKCON in Poland

 There are 928 (official sources) ISKCON followers in Poland.
 There are 3 main temples in Czarnów, Warsaw, and Wrocław.
-Additionally ISKCON has its centres in almost all important cities.
+Additionally ISKCON has its centres in most large cities.